github/safe-settings/README.md

 ### Additional values

-In addition to these values above, the settings file can have some addtional values:
+In addition to these values above, the settings file can have some additional values:

 1. `force_create`: This is set in the repo-level settings to force create the repo if the repo does not exist.
 2. `template`: This is set in the repo-level settings, and is used with the `force_create` flag to use a specific repo template when creating the repo